CrunchApp/openai-responses-starter-app/memory-bank/systemPatterns.md

   - Reduced infrastructure complexity for the PoC phase
   - Future migration path to FastAPI microservices for scaling

-- **Database Solution**: OpenAI Vector Store was chosen over SQLAlchemy with PostgreSQL because:
+- **Database Solution**: Supabase and OpenAI Vector Store were chosen over SQLAlchemy with PostgreSQL because:
   - Native integration with OpenAI models
   - Simplified vector search capabilities for recommendations
   - Reduced infrastructure requirements for the PoC